paying4529-zz/web-project/README.md

   - c/c/groupA member
   - d/d/groupB manager
   - e/e/groupB member

+[ Please wait 3 sec for the animation in the homepage, thank you. :)) ]

 *Due to the sleep mode in Heroku, please try and give it some time to wake up....*
 ## Introduction
 ### Hierarchical design